Patching container images with HarborGuard automation

 - Recurring scans on running workloads to catch drift.

 I also rotate scanner versions and validate HarborGuard updates on a test cluster.
 Scanners change their detection logic.
-I make sure the pipeline still produces the same mapping from vulnerability to fixable package before enabling wide automation.
+I make sure the pipeline still maps a vulnerability to a fixable package before I let it loose on the wider estate.

 Final takeaways

-HarborGuard turns scan noise into action.
-It makes it easy to spot which vulnerabilities are safe to patch automatically.
-My pattern is simple: detect with multiple scanners, patch minimally in CI, verify with tests and a re-scan, then promote.
-That combination shortens lead time and keeps container security a repeatable engineering task.
+HarborGuard turns scan noise into something the pipeline can use.
+It makes it easier to spot which vulnerabilities are safe to patch automatically.
+My pattern is simple: detect with multiple scanners, patch minimally in CI, verify with tests and a rescan, then promote.
+That shortens lead time and keeps container security as a repeatable engineering job.